sparkysparo/Gradient-Boosting-for-Regression/README.md

 3. Evaluate the model's performance using Mean Squared Error (MSE) and R-squared (R²) metrics.
 4. Analyze feature importance to understand which factors contribute most to predicting housing prices.

-The approach builds on principles discussed by Friedman (2001), implemented using the Scikit-learn library.
+This approach builds on principles discussed by Friedman (2001) on Gradient Boosting machines, implemented here using the Scikit-learn library.

 ---
 ### Prerequisites